rajch/LBCC-book/interlude-bnf.md

 ## The grammar for StringExpression

-Here is the grammer for string expressions:
+Here is the grammar for string expressions:

 ```bnf
 <stringexpression> ::= <string><concatoperation>*